Ooohu/plot-maker/README.md

 # plot-maker
-Breakdown hellstrom_hive into modules that don't need compilation.
+Breakdown hellstrom_hive into modules that are optional as independent projects.

 ## Usage
 ```